-The Issuer's consolidated audited annual reports as of and for the financial years ended 31 December 2016 and 2017 and consolidated audited financial statements of BOF for the financial year ended 31 December 2015, the unaudited consolidated interim reports of Baltic Horizon Fund for the nine month period ended 30 September 2018 (prepared according to the IFRS) are incorporated by reference (see section 4.2).
+The Issuer's consolidated audited annual reports as of and for the financial years ended 31 December 2016, 2017 and 2018 (prepared according to the IFRS) are incorporated by reference (see section 4.2).

 8.2.
 SIGNIFICANT CHANGES IN FINANCIAL OR TRADING POSITION